Damnval/schleier/README.md

 #Schleier IT Coding Exam.

-This repository is a coding exam for Schleier IT that can Verify User upon register and Update Profile.
+This repository is a coding exam for Schleier IT that can Send mail with markDown template, Verify User upon register and Update Profile.

 ## Installation